tufan-gungor/tufan-gungor.github.io/_posts/2024-01-14-neptune-loader-analysis.md

 ## Analysis of Unpacked Sample

+After successfully unpacking the file using one of the recommended methods, we can proceed to analyze the unpacked sample in IDA.

 The function 'sub_7FF16612', called immediately in the WinMain function, primarily checks for the presence of a debugger.
 It begins by calling **`IsDebuggerPresent`** and **`CheckRemoteDebuggerPresent`** to detect debugging environments.
 Additionally, it employs a timing check using **`QueryPerformanceCounter`** and **`Sleep`** to identify unusually fast execution, which could indicate a debugger's presence.
 If any of these checks suggest debugging, the function triggers a breakpoint with **`__debugbreak`**.
 The use of multiple debugger detection techniques indicates a deliberate effort to hinder reverse engineering or analysis in a debugging environment.

 ![Untitled](/assets/img/neptune/12.png)